 If you are a repeat DUI offender or a persistent drunk driver, you are never eligible for an early IID removal.5

-Yes.
-IID devices are equipped with a camera that takes an image of you while providing a breath sample to the device.
+IID devices are equipped with a camera that captures an image of you while collecting a breath sample from the device.
 This way, the camera will record whether you are trying to trick the IID by having someone else blow into it.

-As discussed above, trying to outsmart the IID will revoke your restricted license.
-Plus you face class 2 misdemeanor tampering charges, carrying up to 120 days in jail and/or up to $750 in fines.6
+As discussed above, attempting to outsmart the IID will result in the revocation of your restricted license in Colorado.
+Plus, you face class 2 misdemeanor tampering charges, carrying up to 120 days in jail and/or up to $750 in fines.6

 Additional Resources